Update 06.04.2020: clarified the last section by mentioning that everything expressed in this blog post is primary opinion-based.

 Subordinate CA version is V2.2 which indicates that CA certificate was renewed twice and last time it was renewed with new key pair.
 In this example you see the following variables in action:

 <CRLNameSuffix> adds key index in parentheses (2) and

 <DeltaCRLAllowed> adds a plus “+” sign at the end of file to indicate that the file is Delta CRL.
 If all locations report “Ok” status, then the configuration is ok, otherwise something went wrong and you should fix it *before* you start use CA server.

 If something went wrong and you fixed it, you may need to revoke the latest certificate based on “CA Exchange” template and re-run the console.
 Pkiview.msc relies on CA Exchange certificate to collect configured CRL/CRT URLs.

-Everything in this article is based on best practices and fully conforms all Microsoft recommendations.
+Everything in this article is based on my own opinion, experience in PKI field, best practices (as I see them) which may or may not conform Microsoft recommendations.
 If you want to dig deeper, then you should check the following whitepapers: